techidaily/site-youtube-webster/source/_posts/n-2024-maximize-your-channel-revenue-with-youtubes-new-policies.md

 ![updated old standards](https://images.wondershare.com/filmora/article-images/2023/latest-youtube-monetization-policy-and-requirements-3.JPG)

 That said, the 2023 new YouTube monetization requirements are a great addition to creators’ journey.
 Creators who have applied for early access to fun funding are not required to reapply after qualifying for full monetization.

+### **Additional Policies and Guidelines**

+Apart from the new monetization rules for YouTube 2023, other policies and guidelines remain the same.
+Youtubers are required to adhere to the following YouTube channel monetization policies:

+* **Content Guidelines:** Content must not violate YouTube’s Community Guideline.
+YouTubers are prohibited from uploading violent or harmful content.
+* **Copyright Guidelines:** Content must not infringe on the copyright of others, including music or videos without permission.
+* **Monetization Policies:** Content must not be designed to manipulate viewers into clicking on ads or performing other actions intended to generate revenue for the creator.

 <!-- affiliate ads begin -->
 <span id="1983573">